You, Me and Energy

 What, atomic energy?
 Me?

-What are these Laws of Thermodynamics stated simply?
+What are these Laws of Thermodynamics anyway?

 1. The first law of thermodynamics states that the universe's energy is constant; it can neither be created nor destroyed.